Nebraska signs Matt Rhule to 8-year deal as football coach | Times Leader

 Rhule signed an eight-year contract to be the Cornhuskers’ next coach and will be introduced Monday at a news conference, the school announced Saturday.

-The 47-year-old Rhule quickly turned around downtrodden programs at Temple and Baylor before leaving for the NFL to coach the Carolina Panthers. after he started his third season with four losses in five games.
+The 47-year-old Rhule quickly turned around downtrodden programs at Temple and Baylor before leaving for the NFL to coach the Carolina Panthers.
+The Panthers fired him in October after he started his third season with four losses in five games.

 “It is a tremendous honor to be chosen to lead the Nebraska football program,” Rhule said in a statement.
 “When you think of great, tradition-rich programs in college football, Nebraska is right at the top of the list.
 The fan base is second to none, and I consider it a privilege to have the opportunity to coach in Memorial Stadium on Tom Osborne Field.
 My family and I are so grateful to become a part of the Husker Family, and we can’t wait to get started.”